 - Explore a local swimming hole such as Spring Creek, Shannonvale Water Hole, Syndicate Road Swim Hole and Finlayvale Road Swim Hole.
 Click here for more information about these swimming holes and their location;

-- If you aren’t yet tired of seeing Australian native wildlife then check out Wildlife Habitat.
+- Check out Wildlife Habitat.
 Animals include crocodiles, Koalas, Kangaroos, reptiles, birds which are housed in 4 different areas including the wetlands habitat, the rainforest Habitat, Woodland Habitat and the Savannah Habitat.
-Entry is $35 AUD per adult and $17.50 AUD per child – get discounted tickets online from Klook.
+Entry is $39 per adult and $24 per child (4-14) – click here to buy tickets online.
 If you’re keen you even have breakfast with the birds at an additional cost;

 - Go window shopping on Macrossan Street – the main street of Port Douglas is full of boutiques, art galleries and cafes;

 - Swim at Four Mile Beach, Port Douglas’ gorgeous beach which has a stinger net so you can swim without any concerns;

 - Check out the Port Douglas Markets where you can buy local made craft, jewellery and produce; and

 - Admire the gorgeous St Mary’s by the Sea and beautiful white timber church which was built in 1911 and has spectacular views across the coast.

 Anytime!
 Being in the tropics, Cairns is warm all year round.